Emantesta/AfroVibe/README.md

 - **Cross-Platform Sharing**: Post to X, Instagram, YouTube, TikTok, and LinkedIn.
 - **Accessibility**: Offline caching, text-to-speech, high-contrast themes, multilingual voice commands.
 - **Web3 Integration**: Wallet logins (MetaMask, Phantom, TrustWallet, Rabby) and NFT marketplaces.
+- **Staking contract**: The Staking contract is a secure, upgradeable smart contract optimized for the Sonic network, enabling users to stake S tokens, earn Afrovibe rewards, participate in validator delegation, bridge tokens cross-chain, and engage in governance.
+Built with OpenZeppelin's upgradeable contracts, it supports ERC-4337 account abstraction, a multi-step upgrade process, and robust security features.
+The contract is designed for scalability, gas efficiency, and flexibility in a decentralized staking ecosystem.
+Key Features
+Staking and Unstaking: Stake S tokens for 1–365 days, earn Afrovibe rewards (5% default APY), and unstake with penalties for early withdrawal (10% default).

+Sonic Points: Earn points (1 per 1e18 S tokens staked, max 1M) redeemable for fee discounts (1% per 1000 points) with a 1-year expiry.

+Validator Delegation: Delegate staked tokens to multiple Sonic validators with per-validator limits to earn additional rewards.

+Cross-Chain Bridging: Bridge S tokens to/from Ethereum via ISonicGateway with per-transaction and per-user limits.

+Governance: Participate in proposals with Merkle proof verification and voting power snapshots, decaying at 0.1% per day.

+Reward System: Claim Afrovibe, validator, and Beets rewards with a dynamic reserve threshold and 1-day claim cooldown.

+ERC-4337 Support: Gasless transactions via trusted paymasters with minimum reliability scores.

+Security: Uses ReentrancyGuard, Pausable, AccessControl, and a multi-step UUPS upgrade process with timelock.

+Gas Optimization: Cumulative reward index, packed Stake struct, and consolidated batch events reduce gas costs.

+Prerequisites
+Solidity Version: ^0.8.20

+Dependencies:
+OpenZeppelin Contracts Upgradeable (@openzeppelin/contracts-upgradeable@4.9.3)

+Hardhat or Foundry for development and testing

+Node.js and npm for package management

+Network: Deployable on Sonic network or Ethereum-compatible chains

+External Contracts:
+IBeetsStaking: For staking operations

+IGovernance: For proposal and voting

+ISonicGateway: For cross-chain bridging

+ISonicValidator: For validator delegation

+TimelockControllerUpgradeable: For governance timelocks

 ## Project Structure